 Sharing is caring!

-Learn how to crochet a granny square with this detailed and free photo tutorial.
-Granny squares are one of the most traditional crochet motifs and consist of double crochet and chain stitches only.
-They are worked in rounds, starting from the center outwards.
-If you are a beginner, chances are granny squares are one of the first crochet projects you will learn.
+Learn how to crochet a granny square with this easy, written tutorial.
+Granny squares are one of the most traditional crochet motifs and consist only of double crochet and chain stitches.

 How to crochet a granny square